microsoft/nni/docs/en_US/WindowsLocalMode.md

 >...cannot be loaded because running scripts is disabled on this system.

 ### Trial failed with missing DLL in cmd or powershell
 This error caused by missing LIBIFCOREMD.DLL and LIBMMD.DLL and fail to install scipy.
-Anaconda python is highly recommended.
-If you use official python, make sure you have one of `Visual Studio`, `MATLAB`, `MKL` and `Intel Distribution for Python` installed on Windows before running nni.
-If not, try to install one of the softwares above or change to use Anaconda python(64-bit).
+Use anaconda python(64-bit) can solve it.
 >ImportError: DLL load failed

 ### Trial failed on webUI